maurograndaoramos/kubernetes-app-exercise/README.md

       - Use a persistent volume for PostgreSQL data storage
     - Apply the Kubernetes objects to your Minikube cluster using kubectl apply -f <filename>.yaml.
     - Verify the deployment by accessing the Odoo application through the domain name

-## Submission
-- [ ] Create a fork of this repository so I can take a look later on.
-- [ ] create `kubernetes` directory in the project repository and place all your Kubernetes YAML files there.
-Include a brief explanation of each resource in comments within the YAML files.

-> [!IMPORTANT]
-> Create also a text file in Drive

-Good luck